 AISC 325.
 Fabrication and assembly must be done in the shop to the greatest extent possible.
 Punch, subpunch and ream, or drill bolt [and pin] holes perpendicular to the surface of the member.

-Compression joints depending on contact bearing must have a surface roughness not in excess of 13 micrometer 500 micro inch as determined by ASME B46.1, and ends must be square within the tolerances for milled ends specified in ASTM A6/A6M.
+Compression joints depending on contact bearing must have a surface roughness not more than 13 micrometer 500 micro inch as determined by ASME B46.1, and ends must be square within the tolerances for milled ends specified in ASTM A6/A6M.

 Shop splices of members between field splices will be permitted only where indicated on the Contract Drawings.
 Splices not indicated require the approval of the Contracting Officer.